DMART19/InventoryAndStaffManager/README.md

 # Inventory and Staff Manager

-A React-based SaaS web application designed to help organizations efficiently manage their staff, inventory, training, tasks, and reporting — all in one platform.
+A React-based web application designed to help organizations efficiently manage their staff, inventory, training, tasks, and reporting — all in one platform.
 Built with scalability and compliance in mind, this application is especially suited for industries like healthcare, emergency services, logistics, and field operations.

 ## 🔧 Features